 2022 is a critical year for making progress on loss and damage.
 Climate change is hitting communities in all parts of the world, with rich and poorer countries alike feeling the impacts.
 The climate threat multiplier is creating urgent finance gaps that aren’t being filled.
 This is a moral blight, but it is also creating global financial instability and security risks.
 Addressing loss and damage is in everyone’s interests.

 The G7 have a unique role to play on this issue.
 G7 Ministers took a step forward in May when they recognised their role in providing public and private finance for loss and damage.
-Expectations are high that German and G7 leadership can further shift the dial at Schloss Elmau this week.
+Expectations are high that German and G7 leadership can further shift the dial at Schloss Elmau.

 This briefing sets out why loss and damage matters, and who needs to act to enable the agreement of a credible package of measures at COP27.
 This would contain: